Josefina Molina

-Josefina Molina Reig MML (born in Córdoba, 14 November 1936) is a Spanish feature film director, screenwriter, TV producer and scene director.
-She was one of the first female directors in Spain and is also known for directing such notable feature films as Función de noche (1981) and Esquilache (1988), as well as the television series Teresa of Jesus (1984).
+Josefina Molina Reig MMT (born in Córdoba, 14 November 1936) is a Spanish feature film director, screenwriter, TV producer and scene director.
+She was one of the first female directors in Spain and is also known for directing such notable feature films as Función de noche (1981) and Esquilache (1988), as well as the television series Teresa de Jesús (1984).
 Esquilache was entered into the 39th Berlin International Film Festival.
 Teresa de Jesús won several awards, including the Antena de Oro (1984), and the TP de Oro (1985, Best National Series).

 Biography

 Josefina Molina was born in 1936 in Cordoba, Spain, in to a middle-class family.
 Her father was a Cordovan shopkeeper who traded in shoes and drugstore products.
 Her mother was a Catalan woman in charge of the housework and child care.
 The family business was very successful and despite the economic postwar difficulties she did not suffer any kind of deprivation.